GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Backfire (Payment In Kind): once at max stacks and 1 HP, the bleed doesn't trigger anymore until you weapon swap or lose your stacks. the bleed can't kill you if it was the only source of incoming damage during the whole bleed duration. weapon swapping mid-reload and Parkour from the NinjaBike Messenger Kneepads don't trigger the bleed (but you lose your stacks)
 - Catharsis (Vicious Cycle): also gains stacks when your shield takes damage
+- Chameleon (Adaptive Instincts): you can individually build stacks off corpses by shooting their weak points
 - Chatterbox (Incessant Chatter): stays procced after dying (as long as you don't switch weapons). also increases the rate of fire of the Chem Launcher the more stacks it has
 - Coyote's Mask (Pack Instincts): buffs can be individually procced by 3 players using it and can therefore all be active at the same time
 - Dodge City Gunslinger's Holster (Quick Draw): while at full Headhunter stacks, killing a target with a headshot from a pistol will cause the Dodge City stacks to temporarily boost Headhunter's cap for the next shot, therefore causing an insane amount of damage